OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 ![Dynamic targets](blogimage-dynamic-targets.png)

+In this post, we will walk through an example of dynamic creation and teardown of Azure infrastructure, to create on-demand Web Apps per tester.
+We will also look at deploying a website to multiple geographic regions and how to tear those down too.
+This will also be a technical overview of some of the topics discussed in [PaaS Deployment Targets](https://octopus.com/blog/paas-targets) and our [release video](https://www.youtube.com/watch?v=raepkFD7kx8).

 In 2018.5, we have introduced the ability to easily manage your Azure deployment targets from within your deployment process.
-Using the Azure PowerShell modules you can create Resource Groups and Web Apps within your Azure subscription, but you could not deploy your applications to them without some heavy lifting within Octopus.
+Previously in Octopus, you could use the Azure PowerShell modules you can create Resource Groups and Web Apps within your Azure subscription, but you could not deploy your applications to them without some heavy lifting.
 The new dynamic target cmdlets make this straightforward.

-In this blog post, I will walk through an example of how you could manage a Web Application in a QA environment, hosted in Azure, from setup to teardown, including the resources you need in Azure and Octopus to make it all happen.
-Finally, I will walk through an example of how you could deploy a website to multiple geographic regions and tear those down.
-This will also be a technical overview of some of the topics discussed in [PaaS Deployment Targets](https://octopus.com/blog/paas-targets).

 Obviously, you will need an application to deploy, but I will leave that as an [exercise for the reader](https://octopus.com/blog/deploying-an-octopus-pi#build-the-application).